This article covers the following areas –

 Modal auxiliary verbs are pretty commonly used to make polite expressions in English.
-So whether you ask for permission, or make any requests, or offer someone something, modal auxiliary verbs can greatly serve your purpose.
+So whether you ask for permission, make any requests, or offer someone something, modal auxiliary verbs can greatly serve your purpose.

 Here, while you ask for some time from someone, using modal auxiliary verbs is the best way to do it.
 Here are some examples of such expressions.